 12. Clay Wall Planters

 Shape clay into half-circle pockets, create a flat back for mounting, and add a drainage hole if planting directly.
 Mount them on your wall in a vertical row or scattered pattern for living wall art.
 These are perfect for succulents, air plants, or small trailing vines.
 The dimensional aspect adds depth to your wall that flat art can’t achieve.
-Seal them properly and these will last for years.
-Learn more beginner techniques in our air dry clay ideas easy collection.
+Seal them properly with waterproof sealant and these will last for years.

 13. Marbled Clay Jewelry Holder

 Sculpt clay into a hand, cone, or abstract form that can hold jewelry.
 Marble two colors together for visual interest and let it dry standing upright.
-This is both functional and decorative—keeping necklaces untangled while looking like a piece of art on your dresser.
+This is both functional and decorative — keeping necklaces untangled while looking like a piece of art on your dresser.
 The hand shape is trendy right now but you can do simple cones or trees too.
-Paint details or leave the marbling as the main feature.
-It’s such a practical way to store jewelry while adding personality to your bedroom.
+For more bedroom organization ideas, our vanity ideas guide has beautiful inspiration.

 14. Clay Incense Holders